Hippie and Bohemian 1970s Jewellery

 A piece of jewellery that we found to be particularly striking is this sunshine ring, which brings all these elements into play in one piece.

 Statement jewellery was a major trend at the time, with large attention-grabbing rings and necklaces taking centre stage.
-This period also took advantage of coloured diamonds and other naturally coloured gemstones, such as with this yellow sapphire ring and this regal amethyst solitaire ring.
+Mid Century jewellery also took advantage of coloured diamonds and other naturally coloured gemstones, such as with this yellow sapphire ring and this regal amethyst solitaire ring.

 Aesthetic Bohemian Jewellery